 Despite the airline blacklist, you can still go to the Philippines by flying with other international airlines, and arrive either on Metro Manila or on Cebu City.

-I suggest you go and visit the provinces instead of going to Metro Manila, and since its the month of October, Bacolod City, is having its Masskara Festival next week. over 3 years ago
+I suggest you go and visit the provinces instead of going to Metro Manila, and since its the month of October, Bacolod City, is having its Masskara Festival next week. almost 10 years ago

 Technically Philippines Airlines are banned from operating in Europe, but that's because the Europeans don't accredit any airline which doesn't fly to its destinations - and PAL stopped flying to Europe in 1998 because of difficulties arising from the Asian Financial Crisis of 1997.
 It was in receivership until 2007.
 It's still in financial difficulty - in July 2010 25 pilots resigned without warning and joined other airlines.
 The airline also has problems with other staff relations.